folio-org/folio-analytics/CONTRIBUTING.md

 - [ ] File name is listed in `runlist.txt` after dependencies
 - [ ] All columns have indexes
 - [ ] Table is vacuumed and analyzed
+- [ ] First line is "--metadb:table" directive, followed by blank line
 ```